Lowell Connector - Gorham Street Intersection Project

 We received several questions from residents about changes to the Connector leading to the intersection with Gorham, ranging from small improvements such as flashing lights to larger changes such as making the highway more boulevard-like between Thorndike and Gorham.
 The City and MassDOT agree that traffic calming is an important consideration to transition vehicles from the high-speed Connector to low-speed Gorham Street.
 Therefore, the City is working with a consultant and MassDOT to determine the best approach to calm traffic after the Plain Street exit as the Lowell Connector approaches Gorham Street and Thorndike Street exits.

 There were many other questions, concerns, and suggestions that did not fall under the above categories, such as the project’s impact upon parking, plantings and vegetation, Hosford Square (the intersection between Gorham and Thorndike), utilities, and impacts during construction.
 The City will work with MassDOT to evaluate existing parking and ways impact upon parking can be minimized.

 We have created a list of 65 questions that MassDOT and the City of Lowell answered based on public input.
 The document with all questions and answers can be found at this link (2.5 MB, PDF).
-Additional comment can be sent to email@example.com, and the City will conduct extensive outreach prior to the 25% Public Design Hearing.
+Additional comment can be sent to the GO Email, and the City will conduct extensive outreach prior to the 25% Public Design Hearing.
 Although not every suggestion can be accommodated, the answers to the questions will help guide City officials working with MassDOT to make the project respond to the community as best as possible.